fs-dawilliams/WDP2_Portfolio_Project/README.md

 - Discuss any changes or updates that you have made to your site since Milestone #3.

 #### Styling
--Discuss the process you used to style your page.
+- Discuss the process you used to style your page.

 #### Link To Overview Video
--Once it is created, put the link to your overview video of your site here.
+- Once it is created, put the link to your overview video of your site here.

 <br>
 <br>